Anura Kumara Dissanayake: National security

 Dissanayake has responded to the threat of terrorism that appeared in October 2024 with travel advisories raised by the United States and several other countries, by deploying the police, intelligence officers and the armed forces in Colombo, Arugam Bay, Weligama and Ella; and meeting foreign envoys.

 Dissanayake days after replacing the Commander of the Army, Vikum Liyanage, revealed in January 2025 that 73 Type 56 assault rifles of the army had fallen into hands of organised criminals, which has led to the arrest of several army officers and personnel.

 Dissanayake continued the reduction in size of the military begun by the previous governments while emphasizing the need to purchase modern equipment.
 According to him, by 2030, the Army will be resized to 100,000, Navy to 40,000 and Air Force to 18,000.
 He also noted that aircraft and ships of the military were outdated and will be replaced.
 He also pledged to replace the Prevention of Terrorism Act with a new act that allows security threats to be addressed without curtailing civil liberties.

+Controversy

+On 22 April 2026, Maithri Gunaratne, a former Governor of Central Province, claimed that the Finance, Planning and Economic Development Ministry, under Dissanayake, as the Cabinet minister, and Harshana Suriyapperuma as the secretary to the ministry, had made a wrongful payment of US$2.5 million to a third party instead of settling part of a US$22.9 million debt repayment to Australia.
+He also requested the Parliament of Sri Lanka investigate the matter through a letter addressed to the Speaker.
+Nalinda Jayatissa, the Cabinet spokesperson, stated that a clarification would be issued by the ministry in due course.

+The ministry subsequently claimed that the funds had been diverted by a hacker following a breach of its systems and that the cyberattack and the resulting fraud were first identified in January 2026.
+Complaints were lodged with the Criminal Investigation Department (CID) and the Financial Intelligence Unit (FIU) of the Central Bank of Sri Lanka.
+The ministry also stated that five officials have been interdicted following an internal investigation and it would seek assistance from foreign partners to trace the funds and pursue further legal action.